hphuc2003919/FCJ-Report/content/6-Self-evaluation/_index.md

 ---

-During my internship at First Cloud Journey (FCJ) from 8/9/2025 to 12/12/2025, I had the opportunity to apply my academic knowledge to a real-world environment while working on the File Analyzer project, a cloud-based multi-service file analysis system.
+During my internship at **First Cloud Journey (FCJ)** from **8/9/2025 to 12/12/2025**, I had the opportunity to apply my academic knowledge to a real-world environment while working on the File Analyzer project, a cloud-based multi-service file analysis system.
 Through this experience, I gained practical exposure to real-world software development, team collaboration, and cloud infrastructure.

 I tried my best to approach tasks responsibly and maintain professionalism.
 While I contributed consistently, I also recognized areas where I need further improvement, especially in technical knowledge, communication, and problem-solving skills.